milewski/handbrake-bin/README.md

 ## Credits

-All the credits goes to [https://github.com/HandBrake/HandBrake](https://github.com/HandBrake/HandBrake) and its contributors for their hard work on building this [HandBrake](https://handbrake.fr).
+All the credits goes to [https://github.com/HandBrake/HandBrake](https://github.com/HandBrake/HandBrake) and its contributors for their hard work on building [HandBrake](https://handbrake.fr).

 ## License